NECROTIC RING SPOT FUNGUS

 The main reason a lawn becomes overrun by Necrotic Ring Spot is because the excessive water caused by the overwatering replaced the air in the soil, and without air the majority of the microbes die.
 The Necrotic Ring Spot fungus thrive in an anerobic environment which is why they were not also killed by the excessive lawn watering.

-How to Cure Necrotic Ring Spot Fungus In a Lawn
+How to Cure a Necrotic Ring Spot Infested Lawn?

 The most important step is to address the issue of overwatering the lawn.
 Necrotic Ring Spot is typically found in areas that are excessively moist or wet, particularly where drainage is poor.
 To help remedy this, follow the 1-2-3-2-1 lawn watering technique.
 This method allows adequate time between lawn watering cycles, giving adequate time for the soil to dry out completely.
 Additionally, it’s crucial to water early in the morning rather than late at night.
 If overwatering isn’t resolved, the lawn fungus problem will persist.
 Organo-Lawn will not guarantee curative results for your lawn in the Boulder or Fort Collins area unless an Organo-Lawn employee performs a sprinkler startup or audit.